 - (a) In the H30A, H30B, and H30C districts, cupolas, chimneys, flagpoles, and similar architectural features occupying in the aggregate not more than one percent of the total roof area, may be erected to a reasonable and necessary height, not to exceed an additional three feet above the maximum building height established herein.
-Rooftop photovoltaic systems up to a height of five feet above the roofline and parapets not exceeding 18" above the roofline are example from the percentage limitation in this subsection. - (b) Mechanical equipment shall be permitted on roofs in the H30A and H30B districts, subject to the following requirements: - 1.
-Setback.
-All equipment shall be setback from the roof perimeter so that it is not visible from eye-level view from grade at a distance of 75 feet from any property line of the structure.
+Rooftop photovoltaic systems up to a height of five feet above the roofline and parapets not exceeding 18" above the roofline are exempt from the percentage limitation in this subsection. - (b) Mechanical equipment shall be permitted on reofs any roof in the H30A and H30B districts, subject to the following requirements: - 1.
+Setback from roof perimeter.
+All equipment and enclosures shall be setback set back from the roof perimeter so that it is not visible from eyelevel view from grade at a distance of 75 feet from any property line of the structure subject lot.
 This shall be demonstrated by line-of-sight drawings submitted as part of a zoning approval or design review package. - 2.
 Screening.
-All equipment shall be further screened by an enclosure of sufficient height which adequately hides the equipment and matches closely to its immediate surroundings in texture, color, and appearance, or is set into the roof structure itself without changing the visible contour of the roof as seen from the street, so that no equipment or screening is visible from eye-level from grade at any property line, nor discernible from eye-level from grade at any distance outside of the property lines.
-Additionally, the equipment shall be acoustically screened to reduce noise to no more than 55 dBA when measured from any property line. - The footprint area of the equipment, as defined by the perimeter of the decorative screen enclosure, shall not exceed 7.5% of the total area of the roof upon which it is placed. - Rooftop equipment and all screening elements shall not exceed six (6) feet above any roof top. - (a) [THIS SECTION BASED ON PROPOSALS FROM MAYOR BURKETT AND COMMISSIONER VELASQUEZ] - (b)(c) In the SBD40, and H40 districts, spires, steeples, stair access ways, antennas, cupolas, chimneys, flagpoles, ventilators, tanks, elevator equipment rooms and similar architectural features and/or mechanical spaces, occupying in the aggregate not more than ten percent of the total roof area, and not used for human habitation, may be erected to a reasonable and necessary height, not to exceed an additional 12 feet above the maximum building height established herein.
+All equipment shall be further-screened by an enclosure of sufficient height which adequately hides the equipment from view from all angles (including from above) and matches closely to its immediate surroundings in texture, color, and appearance, or is set into the roof structure itself without changing the visible contour of the roof as seen from the street, so that no. In either instance, neither equipment ernor screening is shall be visible from eye-level from grade at any property line, nor discernible from eye-level from grade at any distance outside of the property lines.
+Additionally, the equipment shall be acoustically screened to reduce noise to no more than 55 dBA when measured from any property line of the subject lot. - 3.
+The footprint area of the equipment, as defined by the perimeter of the decorative and acoustic screen enclosure, shall not exceed 7.5% of the total area of the roof upon which it is placed.\ - Rooftop equipment and all screening elements shall not exceed six (6) feet above anythe roof top slab for a flat roof or above the truss for a pitched roof. - 5.
+Any rooftop mechanical equipment installed prior to the effective date of this ordinance shall meet the requirements of this section for any replacement of equipment. - (c) In the SBD40SDB40, and H40 districts, spires, steeples, stair access ways, antennas, cupolas, chimneys, flagpoles, ventilators, tanks, elevator equipment rooms and similar architectural features and/or mechanical spaces, occupying in the aggregate not more than ten percent of the total roof area, and not used for human habitation, may be erected to a reasonable and necessary height, not to exceed an additional 12 feet above the maximum building height established herein.